 Our team consists of some of the most highly qualified thought leaders in educational technology in the nation.
+If you are interested in becoming part of our team and would like to fill out an application, click here.

 Lee Araoz is currently the District Coordinator of Instructional Technology for Lawrence Public Schools, in Nassau County, New York.
 He has 28 years of experience working with elementary, middle and high school students.
 As a classroom teacher, he infuses cutting-edge ed technology into the already rigorous curriculum.